Data-driven rainfall prediction at a regional scale: a case study with Ghana

 Skill Map

-This map shows the skill values accross the area.
-Positive values means a performance better than the traditional NWP model.
+CRPS values (first row) and CRPS skill scores accross the AOI.
+Positive values means a performance better than the CLIM model.

 Model interpretation